O1ahmad/ansible-role-openssh/README.md

 `managed_configs: <list-of-component-configs>` (**default**: ALL *see defaults/main.yml*)
 - list of SSH components' configuration to manage via this role

 Each configuration can be expressed within a hash, keyed by user account where appropriate.
-The value of these user account keys are generally dicts representing config specifications (e.g. an entry in a user's authorized_keys file granting access to the local account for a particular key) containing a set of key-value pairs representing associated settings for each component.
-The following provides an overview and example configurations of each for reference.
+The value of these user account keys are generally dicts representing config specifications (e.g. an entry in a user's authorized_keys file granting access to the local account for a particular key) containing a set of key-value pairs constituting associated settings for each component.
+The following provides an overview and example configuration of each for reference.

 #### Service